JSALT2022CodeSwitchingASR/speechCollage/README.txt

 text => cs text that we want to generate

-Steps to run unigram generation: bash generate.sh
+Steps to run generation:

-param to fix inside generate.sh
+1) create conda environment with the package-list.txt
+2) change inside generate.sh the unit length -> uni or bi
+3) change inside generate.sh norm -> true or false